 There are so many practical uses for white vinegar that go way beyond an ingredient for salad dressing or brining.
 Vinegar has long been used as a natural cleaning option, beauty product, and overall household miracle worker.
+You may have heard your grandparents offering advice to use vinegar for nearly any household obstacle.
+And to this day, many people tout its numerous benefits, uses, and applications.
+If you want an idea of some of the incredible ways white vinegar can benefit you and your household, we’ll list a few below.

 Just a few of the many out-of-box uses for white vinegar: